curl/everything-curl/protocols-network.md

 established connection between the two machines and that connection can then be used to exchange data.
 That communication is done using a "protocol", as discussed in the following chapter.

+Traditionally, what is called a *download* is when data is tranferred from a server to a client and inversely an *upload* is when data is transferred from the client to the server.
+The client is down here.
+The server is up there.